kindawindytoday/Minty-Old/README.md

 # Minty
-Very ril cheat in some anime game that could do cool stuff like
+Very ril cheat in some anime game that could do cool stuff
 ## Features

 ```